awkannan/luddite_docs/group_buy/updates.md

 # Updates for the Luddite Group Buy

+## December 10th, 2018

+I contacted the seller about the Pro Micros - he shipped them, but he has the same visibility into status as we do, so he couldn't provide any further updates.
+As such, I decided to purchase more and also pay for rush shipping.
+I'm happy to say that they will arrive tomorrow!

+Assuming the tracking is accurate, this means that you can expect kits to be shipped this weekend.
+I'll keep you all updated.
+If the other ones do arrive, the plan remains to resell them on r/mm.

 ## December 4th, 2018
 Still no Pro Micros.
 There are 18 days left for them to arrive.
 Unfortunately - that would be on the 22nd, which wouldn't be nearly enough time to get all the kits shipped by Christmas (which has been my personal goal).